dipendrastha/quiz/README.md

 - React 18
 - CSS3 with modern styling
-- localStorage for data persistence
+- localStorage for data persistence# quiz